 Fax: (716) 829-2979

-Jo Freudenheim, PhD, is a UB Distinguished Professor and chair of the Department of Epidemiology and Environmental Health.
+Jo Freudenheim, PhD, is a SUNY Distinguished Professor and chair of the Department of Epidemiology and Environmental Health.
 She received a doctorate degree in nutritional sciences and a master's degree in preventive medicine from the University of Wisconsin-Madison.
 She subsequently came to UB for postdoctoral training in cancer epidemiology and then was appointed to the faculty in the Department of Epidemiology and Environmental Health.
 Freudenheim is also adjunct professor of oncology at Roswell Park Comprehensive Cancer Center and affiliated scientist at the Research Institute on Addictions.
 Her research focuses on breast cancer epidemiology and prognosis including an examination of breast tumor characteristics, of factors related to disparities in breast cancer among Puerto Rican women, the role of exposures during the life course and breast cancer risk, and the role of the microbiome in cancer risk.
 Recent work also includes research regarding alterations in lung tissue methylation with use of electronic cigarettes compared to smokers and never smokers.